 Another very interesting point that stood out from our experiment is the difficulties that so many of our users faced with completing their subscriptions with PayPal.
 The complaint emails as well as a large percentage of abandoned transactions – forced us to work on alternate payment methods.

 Understand your users

-We’ve learnt that its very important to understand who your customer is and why someone’s your customer.
+We’ve learned that it’s very important to understand who your customer is and why someone’s your customer.
 No two customers are the same so it’s important to learn what each type of customer gets out of your product.
-This is important if you want to stay relevant to your most valuable customers and helps you focus your marketing and development investment to maximise your returns.
+This is important if you want to stay relevant to your most valuable customers and helps you focus your marketing and development investment to maximize your returns.

 Give Customers What they Need (or To each his Own)

 We are even more committed to the idea that Creately delivers differing levels of value to our customer.
 We don’t want to forgo any customers and will need to continually work to ensure Creately is available where it’s needed.